-Shea Theodore scores twice, Golden Knights beat Coyotes 5-2
+Theodore scores twice, Golden Knights beat Coyotes 5-2

 Theodore got his second goal of the night during a 4-on-4 early in the third period on an odd-man rush after a turnover by Arizona’s Jason Demers in the Coyotes zone.
 One minute later, Tuch gave Vegas its first power-play goal of the season when he blew past two defenders on the right wing and went five-hole on Kuemper, extending Vegas’ lead to four.

-Kessel’s redirect on Chychrun’s drive from the point brought Arizona within three with a little more than 12 minutes left.
+Kessel’s redirect on Chychrun’s drive from the point brought Arizona within three with a little more than 12 minutes left, but that was all the Coyotes could muster against Vegas.

+“We got outplayed,” Arizona center Derick Brassard said.
+“We all know they’re a big team, they have big bodies, but tonight we didn’t skate enough.
+We didn’t think the game well.”

 UP NEXT